 I Wrote a Book About My Home Buying Mistakes

-I made about every possible mistake you could think of ten years ago, but thankfully you don’t have to do the same.
+I made about every possible mistake you could think of ten years ago, but thankfully you don’t have to do the same thing.

-Below are the top five home buying mistakes to avoid.
+Below you'll find the top five home buying mistakes to avoid.

 Not Hiring a Good Real Estate Agent